Samsung might be planning a major design overhaul for next year’s Galaxy S8.

 Samsung’s Galaxy S7 was one of the company’s most popular phones to date

 The ETnews report goes on to suggest that we’ll also see Samsung follow Apple’s suit and integrate a dual-camera module in the Galaxy S8, just like the iPhone 7 Plus.
 The article quotes a supply chain representative as saying:

 “Currently, Samsung Electronics is deciding whether to use all-in-one dual-cameras or separated dual-cameras.
-It is already a finalised decision to use dual-cameras.”

 It’s also reported that the Galaxy S8 will feature Qualcomm’s upcoming Snapdragon 830 processor, which has yet to be officially confirmed by the US chipmaker.
 Rumour has it that the chip will be built in a significantly more efficient 10nm manufacturing process, which should result in substantial performance improvements.

 Finally, the article also suggests that the Galaxy S8 will be released “earlier than usual”, to mitigate the fallout from last month’s Galaxy Note 7 debacle.
 On September 2, Samsung announced a global recall for the new phone after an internal investigation uncovered a serious battery flaw that was causing some users’ handsets to spontaneously catch fire.
 This isn’t the first time we’ve heard reports that Samsung is planning to bring forward the Galaxy S8 release – expect February or March 2017, perhaps.

 As usual, take this report – and any other such leaks – with due caution.
 Samsung is, unsurprisingly, keeping tight-lipped about the Galaxy S8, so we’ll be in the dark about the phone for a while.

 Related: Google Pixel

 Watch: Samsung Galaxy S7 review